 The LGPS allows you to say who you would like any death grant to be paid to by completing an expression of wish form.
 This form is available here.
-The administering authority, however, retains absolute discretion when deciding who to pay any death grant to.
-You can find out how to contact your administering authority at the end of this guide.
+The Pension Fund, however, retains absolute discretion when deciding who to pay any death grant to.
+You can find out how to contact your Pension Fund at the end of this guide.